mepland/chance_of_showers/README.md

 via the `exploratory_ana.py` notebook.
 2. Configure the run in `start_bayesian_opt` and `bayesian_opt_runner.py`.
 3. Run the shell script, logging outputs to disk via:
-    * Fill any bad points that are killed by the operating system with `manual_bad_point.py` and resume the search.
+    * Log any bad points that are killed by the operating system with `manual_bad_point.py` and resume the search.

 ```bash